Skip to content

 After your female hair transplant, you can expect some discomfort for the first few days once the local anaesthetic wears off.
 Over-the-counter anti-inflammatories like ibuprofen can help to reduce swelling and pain.

 When in recovery, you must follow any aftercare advice the surgeon gives you.
-You will need to take at least five days off from work so you can rest and recover from the procedure.
+You will need to take at least five days off from work to rest and recover from the procedure.
 You must also avoid strenuous activities such as exercise for the first two weeks.

-While you’re recovering, you must not pick any scabs that form on your scalp as it can disrupt the grafts.
+While you’re recovering, you must not pick any scabs that form on your scalp, as it can disrupt the grafts.
 The scabs will naturally fall off within a few weeks.
-You can read more about this here: when can you remove the scabs after your transplant?
+You can read more about this here: When can you remove the scabs after your transplant?
 It can take up to 14 days for the implants to fully embed in your scalp, so you must treat your scalp with care.
-Do not wash your hair until it’s been at least 4 days after your procedure, and don’t style it with any products until you hit the 14-day mark.
+Please do not wash your hair until at least 4 days after your procedure, and refrain from styling it with any products until you reach the 14-day mark.

-You can treat transplanted hair the same as your regular hair once it’s fully implanted, but you must take good care of it.
-For example, it is best to wash your hair in lukewarm water, always use a heat protectant and be gentle when you brush or comb it.
+Once transplanted hair is fully implanted, you can treat it the same as your regular hair, but it requires good care.
+For example, it is best to wash your hair in lukewarm water, always use a heat protectant, and be gentle when brushing or combing it.

 Expected results and follow-up

-Results from a hair transplant can take time — and patience.
+Results from a hair transplant can take time and patience.
 Most people will see noticeable changes six months after their transplant.
-You can see a journey here: hair transplant timeline.
-However, full results can take anywhere from 12 to 18 months because you must wait for the transplanted hairs to shed and regrow.
-Most female patients tend to grow their hair longer so it will take longer to regrow to a length that you may be used to.
+You can view a timeline of the journey here: Hair Transplant Timeline.
+However, complete results can take anywhere from 12 to 18 months because you must wait for the transplanted hairs to shed and regrow.
+Most female patients tend to grow their hair longer, so it will take longer to regrow to a length that you may be used to.

 You can expect your results to give you thicker hair in areas where you previously had thin hair, as well as fill any gaps caused by loss.
 The results should last you a lifetime, but further hair loss can occur for reasons such as age or hormonal changes.